inferno4670/SlotSwapper/README.md

 - The frontend is built correctly from the `frontend` directory
 - Static assets are served properly
 - The build output is directed to the correct directory
-- Install and build commands are explicitly specified

 The specific configuration used by Vercel is:
-- **Install Command**: `cd frontend && npm install` (changes to frontend directory and installs dependencies)
-- **Build Command**: `cd frontend && npm run build` (changes to frontend directory and runs build)
+- **Build Source**: `frontend/package.json` (points directly to the frontend's package.json)
+- **Builder**: `@vercel/static-build` (uses Vercel's static build system)
-- **Output Directory**: `frontend/build` (where the built files are located)
+- **Distribution Directory**: `build` (relative to the frontend directory)
+- **Routes**: Configures routing to serve files from the frontend build directory

-This approach explicitly changes to the frontend directory before running npm commands, which should resolve the permission issues with react-scripts.
+This approach directly specifies the frontend's package.json as the build source and uses Vercel's static build system, which should avoid the permission issues with react-scripts.

 ## Troubleshooting